Have you read the back of a pet food label recently? DL-Methionine? Pyridoxine Hydrochloride? Bifidum? Bifidobacterium? What exactly is this stuff?

 - Place the carrots and sweet potatoes on the foil.

-- Place the fish on top of the sweet potatoes and carrots.
+- Position the fish on top of the sweet potatoes and carrots.

 - Place the spinach and broccoli on top of the fish.